Hecatomnus: Coinage

 Hecatomnus was a native of Mylasa, and made that city his capital and the seat of his government.
 Hence the figure of Zeus Labrandenos appears on his coins walking and carrying a labrys over his shoulder, from the celebrated temple of that name near Mylasa.

 Tomb

 In 2010 police arrested looters digging for antiquities in what later was believed to be the tomb of Hecatomnus.
 A marble sarcophagus and numerous frescoes were discovered in the tomb, although many relics had already been taken from the tomb and sold on the black market.
-The Mausoleum is now classified as a UNESCO World Heritage Site.
+The Mausoleum is in the UNESCO World Heritage Sites tentative list.
 It is considered very important for understanding of Carian art and craftsmanship as it was built by their best architects and sculptors and was a predecessor of the magnificent Mausoleum at Halicarnassus.

 Recently a golden crown stolen from the tomb has been identified and agreed to be returned to Turkey.